The best things in life don’t happen on a screen.

 Sure, much of this screen time is useful or necessary, even enjoyable.
-But there are a lot of other times when our screens distract us from things that are truly important to us—whether it’s the people we love, or the activities that bring us meaning and joy.
-What’s more, we often conflate “screen time” with “work time,” thinking that sitting in front of a computer or checking our phones means that we are being productive.
-But as anyone with an internet connection knows, that’s frequently not the case.
+But there are a lot of other times when our screens distract us from things that are truly important to us—whether it’s the people we love or the activities that bring us meaning and joy.

-I created Screen/Life Balance to help people (myself included) define — and achieve—a personalized balance.
-The goal of Screen/Life Balance is to provide you with information, resources and tools that enable you to take back control over how you spend your attention and time.
+I created Screen/Life Balance to help people (myself included) take back control over how we’re spending our attention and time.

 —Catherine Price, science journalist, author of How to Break Up With Your Phone & founder of Screen/Life Balance